MLHale/nebraska-gencyber/teachers/firewall/README.md

 Firewalls are configured using simple `if then` rules.
 In a packet filtering firewall, a rule says: `IF source IP, destination IP, protocol, and local ports and remote ports match a pattern THEN take this action`.
 Since there are many rules involved, the order of the rules matters. **A LOT!**

 Rules are evaluated **in order**, starting with the first one at the top until a first match is discovered.
 If your top rule is very generic, i.e. matches almost every packet, then **none of the later specific rules will ever be evaluated**.
 So it is best to start with rules that are the `most restrictive` (i.e rules that focus on to specific services and have a very small chance of interfering with other rules).
 After ordering by restrictiveness it is then best to order rules according to `how well they match the majority of your network traffic`.
 This minimizes the number of checks required to find a matching rule.
+If `block` and `allow` rules do not match, the default policy of the firewall is applied.

-Always start firewall configuration with a `whitelisting` philosophy, where you **Deny by default** and then allow only specific information flows.
-This means, start the firewall configuration by dropping all packets.
-Then add rules to allow specific traffic patterns as required by application needs.
+Always start firewall configuration with a `whitelisting` philosophy, where you **Deny by default** and allow only specific information flows.
+This means, start the firewall configuration by dropping all packets by default.
+Then add rules to `allow` specific traffic patterns (incoming, outbound, or forwarding) as required by application needs.

-Lets look at an example for exposing a web service over HTTP.
+Let's look at an example for exposing a web service over HTTP.

 | Rule#  | Direction     | Source        | Destination   | Local Port   | Remote Port   | Action   |
 | ------ |:-------------:|:-------------:| :------------:|:------------:|:-------------:|:--------:|